andymaichez/alx-zero_day/README.md

-My first readme is updated.
+My first readme is up to date